Mentioning Your Nationality On Your CV

 When you don’t need to mention your nationality

 As mentioned above, in most cases, you won’t need to mention your nationality.
 With more and more companies expanding into the national market, employers are far more likely to be interested in your skills, experience and knowledge than your nationality.
-With our resume templates you have the option to include or omit your nationality.
+With our CV templates and resume templates you have the option to include or omit your nationality.

 If you do need to allude to it, it’s a good idea to provide an explanation for anything that might appear unusual to employers in the accompanying cover letter: